mhausenblas/troubleshooting-k8s-apps/README.md

 [Observability](#observability) | [Vaccination](#vaccination) | [References](#references)

 The slide deck is available [here](http://dev/null) and to demonstrate the different failures and how to fix them I'm using the following commands.
+Note that when you see a &#128196; icon it means a reference to the official Kubernetes [docs](https://kubernetes.io/docs/).

 ## Preparation